 The Administrator establishes policy for disqualifications due to consecutive failures of examination papers.
 The disqualification time starts at the last failed examination date.
 A summary of disqualification guidelines follows:

-- Failure of any 3 examination papers in succession or failure of the same paper 3 times will receive a 6 month disqualification from writing any further papers of that examination.
+- Failure of any 3 examination papers in succession will receive a 6 month disqualification from writing any further papers of that examination.

-- Subsequent failures of any examination papers in succession or more than 3 failures of the same paper will each receive a further 6 months disqualification.
+- Subsequent failures of any examination papers in succession will each receive a further 6 months disqualification.

-- Candidates are not allowed to schedule examination papers for situations where they have potential to be under disqualification at the scheduled examination date.
+- Candidates are not permitted to schedule examination papers for situations where they have potential to be under disqualification at the scheduled examination date.

 - Candidates with 2 consecutive failures may not schedule more than one paper in advance.